IWC passes Brazil project to protect whales

 "They can take this organization and send it to the abyss where whales go when they die!"

-"Science is clear: there are certain species of whales whose population is healthy enough to be harvested sustainably," according to the Japanese proposal put forward by its acting commissioner Hideki Moronuki.
+"Science is clear: there are certain species of whales whose population is healthy enough to be harvested sustainably," said the Japanese proposal put forward by its acting commissioner Hideki Moronuki.
 Its commissioner Joji Morishita is currently the IWC chairman.

 Norway and Iceland ignore the moratorium and are key supporters of Japan's bid to resume commercial whaling.

-Countries on both sides of the whaling divide on Wednesday voted to renew quotas for limited whale hunts for indigenous communities in Alaska, Russia, Greenland and the Caribbean -- taking into account their cultural and subsistence needs.
+Countries on both sides of the debate on Wednesday voted to renew quotas for limited hunts for indigenous communities in Alaska, Russia, Greenland and the Caribbean -- taking into account their cultural and subsistence needs.

+Australia's commissioner Nick Gales pushed back against suggestions that his country's support for aboriginal whaling was at odds "with our opposition to the commerce of whaling.
+It is not."

+Australia took Japan to the International Court of Justice in 2014 and won a ruling outlawing its "scientific program" in the southern Ocean.
+Japan has since started a different program.

 - 'Big win for whales' -

-Patrick Ramage, of the International Fund for Animal Welfare (IFAW) said Thursday's declaration was "a big win for whales and a clear signal of intent; the majority of government members recognize that conservation and whale protection is the ‘way forward’, not unnecessary and cruel whale killing.
+Patrick Ramage, of the International Fund for Animal Welfare, said Thursday's declaration was "a big win for whales and a clear signal of intent.

-"The IWC has evolved from an old whalers’ club to a forward thinking conservation body.
-The whaling nations have not moved on but we urge them not to try to take this relevant and functioning 21st Century IWC backwards.
+"The IWC has evolved from an old whalers' club to a forward thinking conservation body.
+The whaling nations have not moved on."

-"We hope that Japan will take note, the majority do not share their vision of the future," said Ramage.

 St Vincent and the Grenadines, the Caribbean country whose island of Bequia has a quota to take four whales a year under the aboriginal subsistence whaling agreement, backed Japan's proposal as "a step in the right direction."